Green chromide

 - Hyper-territorial bruiser fish (a lot of mbuna, big mean Central American cichlids, etc.) - turns into constant fighting, and the brackish setup usually isn't what those fish want long-term

-- Small timid bottom dwellers (corydoras, small loaches) - wrong water for most of them, and they get bullied hard when chromides claim the bottom during breeding
+- Small timid bottom dwellers (corydoras, small loaches) - the water is wrong for most of them, and they get badly bullied when chromides claim the bottom during breeding.

 1) Where they come from